jameslnewell/tradie/README.md

     tradie build --watch --verbose

-Uses `browserify` and `sass-composer` to bundle script and style files.
+Uses `webpack` and `sass-composer` to bundle script and style files.
 Browserify transforms and plugins may be specified in your `.tradierc` file.
 Styling rules are `autoprefix`ed.

 Use the `--watch` flag to re-bundle script and style files whenever they change.